 Speaking of the viewfinder, it and the rear screen offer adequate quality but higher resolution, refresh rate and brightness would improve the shooting experience, particularly outdoors.

-File transfer works via Wi-Fi or USB-C. I've yet to come across a great wireless implementation for file transfers, and Fujifilm's one is a bit meh and slow as well.
+File transfer works via Wi-Fi or USB-C. I've yet to come across a great wireless implementation for file transfers, and Fujifilm's one is a bit meh and slow.
 There's software to load on smartphones for file transfers, but again it's not that great although I liked using my iPhone as a remote control.

-Stick to wired USB-C which provides faster and more reliable file transfers, particularly important given RAW files weigh 87.5 megabytes each.
+Stick to wired USB-C which provides faster and more reliable file transfers, particularly with RAW images that weigh in at 87.5 megabytes each and videos that are even chunkier.

 Big files for stills and even larger ones for video means the single memory card slot on the X-E5 should be have a very fast SD card inserted for smooth operation of the camera.